The Most Dangerous Gambits in Blitz Games

 Rapid piece activity for Black.

-Attacking chances against White’s center and king.
+Attack opportunities against White’s centre and king.

 Complex positions requiring quick calculation.